Total Time 20'PT20M

 For example, our oil is rich in vitamin E. This vitamin is an antioxidant and is renowned for its ability to care for your hair, skin and nails.
 It also contains phytosterols, which may help manage your cholesterol levels, and healthy unsaturated fatty acids.

 If you have some left over from your pasta dish, try applying it directly onto your skin.
 It makes a lovely moisturiser and is non-comedogenic, so won’t clog your pores.
 Because our oils are extremely pure and unrefined, they are brilliant both to eat and to use in skincare, making them excellent multitaskers to keep in the cupboard!

 How to serve

 Sweet pasta is the sort of decadent dessert-slash-main-course that we love to make for ourselves when we get an evening on our own.
 However, it will soon gain fans among your friends and family when you spread the word.

 Kids in particular will love the soft textures and sweet sauce.

 However, it’s also a surprising and rather elegant finale to savoury main courses.
 Try serving with a little glass of dessert wine, if you like.
-Vinsanto or Moscato d’Asti would keep the Italian theme going.Mains
+Vinsanto or Moscato d’Asti would keep the Italian theme going.Sweets

 Ingredients85g dried Mafaldine pasta 350ml water Pinch of sea salt 15g poppy seeds 20g plant-based butter 1 tsp vanilla extract 3 tbsp honey 1 tsp muscovado sugar Zest from ½ organic orange + extra for garnish 2-4 tsp Erbology Organic Italian Sweet Almond Oil